mIRC-Scripters/mirckb/docs/source/identifiers/file.rst

     * - .name
       - Returns the name of the folder if a folder is used, or the name of the file without the extention if a filename is used
     * - .version
-      - Returns the file's ''file version'' if executable/DLL.
+      - Returns the file's ``file version`` if executable/DLL.
     * - .product
-      - Returns the file's ''product version'' if executable/DLL.
+      - Returns the file's ``product version`` if executable/DLL.
     * - .flags
-      - Returns the file's ''file flags'' if executable/DLL, the value is a combination bitmask that specifies the compile time attributes of the file.
+      - Returns the file's ``file flags`` if executable/DLL, the value is a combination bitmask that specifies the compile time attributes of the file.
 See table below for values.

 .. list-table::
     :widths: 15 85